mg-delhivery/vehicle-reference-app/README.md

 #### **Running Locally**

-After configuring your proxy, you'll need to run the `cd client` following client commands.
+After configuring your proxy, you'll need enter `cd client` to change to the client directory.
 Follow the steps below to run the application on your local machine:

 1. Install the necessary dependencies